argolab/AnnotationArena/imputer/ranking/README.md

 # Ranking System for Annotation Arena

 This directory contains the implementation of a sophisticated synthetic ranking and rating system for machine learning experiments.
-The system models human annotation behaviors using hierarchical Bayesian methods with Stan/PyStan for inference.
+The system models human annotation behaviors using hierarchical Bayesian methods with **cmdstanpy** for inference.

 ## Overview

 The ranking system extends the progressive imputation codebase by adding:

-1. **Synthetic Human Annotations**: Generate realistic rating and ranking data
+1. **Synthetic Human Annotations**: Generate realistic rating and ranking data using Stan
-2. **Multiple Annotation Types**: Unary ratings, pairwise comparisons, listwise rankings
+2. **Mixed Annotation Types**: Unary ratings and listwise rankings (pairwise comparisons removed)
 3. **Hierarchical Modeling**: Model individual annotator differences and preferences
-4. **Bayesian Inference**: Use Stan for principled uncertainty quantification
+4. **Bayesian Inference**: Use cmdstanpy for MCMC sampling and uncertainty quantification
-5. **Active Learning**: Intelligent query selection for annotation efficiency
+5. **Progressive Training**: Compare domain model (MCMC) vs neural imputer on increasing data budgets

 ## Core Concept